oracle/docker-images/OracleDatabase/SingleInstance/extensions/README.md

        -x: Space separated extensions to build.
 Defaults to all Choose from : patching
        -b: Base image to use
+       -v: Base version to extend (example 21.3.0)
        -t: name:tag for the extended image
-       -v: version to build (must provide for patching) Choose one of: 19.3.0  21.3.0
        -o: passes on Docker build option

 LICENSE UPL 1.0

-Copyright (c) 2020 Oracle and/or its affiliates.
+Copyright (c) 2023 Oracle and/or its affiliates.
 All rights reserved.

 The resulting image can be used in the same fashion as the base image.